Kinesis Data Streams

 The following code snippets and sample applications provide practical examples of how to use Kinesis in LocalStack for various use cases:

 In multi-account setups, each AWS account launches a separate instance of Kinesis Mock, which is very resource intensive when a large number of AWS accounts are used.
-An open Kinesis Mock issue is being used to keep track of this feature.
+This Kinesis Mock issue is being used to keep track of this feature.